isomerpages/moe-woodlandsringsec/_wrs-student-experience/Academic Learning/Science.md

 The Mobile Robotics programme equips Upper Secondary School Normal Technical students with the hands-on skills and theoretical knowledge to design, build, and control their own mobile robots.
 This program provides a strong foundation for further studies in Mechatronics Engineering and related fields.
 ![](/images/Sci_pic_8.jpg)

-Students will learn the basics of electronics and robot design, as well as develop problem-solving and critical thinking skills through hands-on projects and activities.
-The subject also covers the impact of automated technology on society and its changing nature.
-It provides students with the essential knowledge and skills that can be useful in pursuing further studies in the field of Robotics.

-In 2022, selected Mobile Robotics students from the inaugural Mobile Robotics Talent Programme participated in two competitions, namely the ITE Ignite Challenge and the National Robotics Competition.
-Students built and coded mobile robots with sensors and actuators to solve problems for authentic tasks such as rescue missions.
-They had also demonstrated and communicated their ideas and learnings to external judges.
-As a result of their efforts, they clinched the following awards:
+**Curriculum**<br>

+•	Fundamentals: Students gain in-depth understanding of electronics, mechanics, and programming, enabling them to translate theory into tangible robotic creations.
+*	Problem-Solving Skills: Through engaging projects and activities, students develop critical thinking, logic, and decision-making skills as they navigate robots through challenges and scenarios.

+ •	Technological Awareness: This program explores the impact of automated technology on society, preparing students for a future where robots play an increasingly significant role.

+**Achievements**<br>
+Our Mobile Robotics Talent Programme students have consistently demonstrated their skills and creativity in competitive events:

-- 3rd Prize for the Sense Time Autonomous Challenge (ITE Ignite)
-- Judges Award (Most Futuristic Robot) (National Robotics Competition)
+•	2022: 3rd Prize in the Sense Time Autonomous Challenge (ITE Ignite) and Judges Award for Most Futuristic Robot (National Robotics Competition).
+•	2023: 2nd Prize in the Mobile Robot Challenge (ITE Ignite).

 ![](/images/Pic%202.png)